sarveshveer12345-maker/ola-ride-performance-analysis/README.md

 The SQL analysis forms the foundation for insights visualized in the Power BI dashboard.

-## 1. Ride Success Analysis
+## 1. Ride Completion & Revenue Dependency

-Business Question:
+**Business Question:**
 How many rides are successfully completed?

-Key Insight:
-A significant portion of rides are successfully completed, forming the base for revenue generation.

-Business Recommendation:
-Focus on improving the success rate further to maximize revenue and operational efficiency.
+**Key Insight:**
+- Only 62.1% of total bookings are successfully completed, meaning a significant portion of demand fails to convert into revenue.

+**Business Impact:**
+- Revenue generation is highly dependent on ride completion, and low conversion directly leads to revenue leakage.

+**Recommendation:**
+- Improving ride completion rate should be the top operational priority, as it directly impacts revenue without requiring additional demand.

 ---

-## 2. Ride Distance by Vehicle Type
+## 2. Ride Distance Patterns by Vehicle Type

-Business Question:
+**Business Question:**
 What is the average ride distance for each vehicle type?

-Key Insight:
-Different vehicle types serve different distance ranges, indicating varied customer usage patterns.

-Business Recommendation:
-Align vehicle allocation and pricing strategies based on trip distance patterns.
+**Key Insight:**
+- Most vehicle categories (Prime Sedan, Bike, SUV, Mini, etc.) have a similar average ride distance (15–16 km), while Auto stands out at 6.21 km, serving significantly shorter trips.

+**Business Impact:**
+This indicates clear segmentation in customer usage:

+- Autos → short-distance, high-frequency rides
+- Other vehicles → medium-distance, higher-value rides

+**Recommendation:**

+Optimize pricing and availability:

+- Autos for short urban trips
+- Premium vehicles for longer, higher-value rides

+Ensure better supply of Autos in high-density areas

 ---

-## 3. Customer Cancellation Analysis
+## 3. Customer Cancellation Impact

-Business Question:
+**Business Question:**
 How many rides are cancelled by customers?

-Key Insight:
-Customer cancellations contribute to ride inefficiency and lost revenue opportunities.

-Business Recommendation:
-Improve booking experience and reduce wait times to minimize customer-side cancellations.
+**Key Insight:**
+- A total of 7,214 rides are cancelled by customers, representing a significant portion of failed bookings.

+**Business Impact:**
+Customer cancellations directly lead to:

+- Lost revenue
+- Reduced operational efficiency
+- Lower driver utilization

+**Recommendation:**
+Focus on reducing customer cancellations by improving:

+- Wait times (C_TAT)
+- Booking reliability
+- Transparency in ride allocation

 ---

-## 4. High-Value Customer Identification
+## 4. High-Value Customer Contribution

-Business Question:
+**Business Question:**
-Who are the top 5 customers based on ride frequency?
+Who are the top customers based on ride frequency?

-Key Insight:
-A small segment of customers contributes significantly to total bookings.

-Business Recommendation:
+**Key Insight:**
+- The top customers have completed only 3–4 rides each, indicating that no single customer contributes a disproportionately high number of bookings.

+- This suggests that ride demand is distributed across a broad customer base rather than concentrated among a few high-frequency users.

+**Business Impact:**

+- Lower dependency on individual customers reduces revenue concentration risk
+- However, it also indicates limited customer loyalty and low repeat usage frequency

+**Recommendation:**

+- Introduce retention and engagement strategies to increase repeat bookings
-Introduce loyalty programs to retain and reward high-frequency users.
+- Develop loyalty programs or incentives to convert occasional users into high-frequency customers
+- Focus on improving ride experience to drive customer stickiness

 ---

-## 5. Driver Cancellation Behavior
+## 5. Driver-Side Cancellation Behavior

-Business Question:
+**Business Question:**
-How many rides are cancelled by drivers due to personal or vehicle issues?
+How many rides are cancelled by drivers due to personal and car-related issues?

-Key Insight:
-Driver-side cancellations highlight operational and availability challenges.

-Business Recommendation:
-Implement driver incentives and accountability systems to reduce cancellations.
+**Key Insight:**
+- A total of 4,449 rides are cancelled by drivers, indicating significant inefficiencies on the supply side.

+Driver cancellations arise due to multiple reasons (including personal, vehicle-related, and other operational issues), highlighting inconsistency in driver availability and reliability.

+**Business Impact:**
+Driver-side cancellations:

+- Reduce ride completion rate
+- Increase customer wait time
+- Negatively impact customer experience and trust

+**Recommendation:**

+- Introduce incentives for ride acceptance and completion
+- Monitor and penalize frequent driver cancellations
+- Improve driver allocation and availability during peak demand

 ---

-## 6. Driver Performance (Ratings)
+## 6. Driver Performance Consistency (Prime Sedan)

-Business Question:
+**Business Question:**
-What are the maximum and minimum driver ratings for Prime Sedan rides?
+What is the maximum and minimum driver rating for Prime Sedan bookings?

-Key Insight:
-Driver performance varies significantly, indicating inconsistency in service quality.

-Business Recommendation:
-Monitor low-performing drivers and improve service standards through training.
+**Key Insight:**
+- For Prime Sedan rides, driver ratings range from 3 to 5, indicating a significant variation in service quality within the same vehicle category.

+**Business Impact:**
+This level of variation suggests that customers booking the same vehicle type may experience inconsistent service quality, which can:

+- Reduce customer satisfaction
+- Increase the likelihood of cancellations
+- Impact repeat usage

+**Recommendation:**

+- Identify and monitor low-rated drivers (rating ≤ 3)
+- Implement performance improvement programs or training
+- Standardize service quality within premium categories like Prime Sedan to ensure a consistent customer experience

 ---

-## 7. Payment Method Usage (UPI)
+## 7. Payment Behavior (UPI Usage)

-Business Question:
+**Business Question:**
-How many rides are completed using UPI payments?
+How many rides are completed using UPI payment?

-Key Insight:
+**Key Insight:**
-UPI is a frequently used payment method, reflecting customer preference for digital payments.
+- UPI is a widely used payment method (based on dataset trend), indicating strong adoption of digital payments.

-Business Recommendation:
-Promote digital payments further with incentives and seamless experience.
+**Business Impact:**
+- Heavy reliance on limited payment modes may reduce flexibility and control over transactions.

+**Recommendation:**
+Promote diversified payment options such as:

+- Cards
+- Wallets
+- Subscription-based payments

 ---

 ## 8. Customer Satisfaction by Vehicle Type

-Business Question:
+**Business Question:**
-What is the average customer rating across vehicle types?
+What is the average customer rating per vehicle type?

-Key Insight:
+**Key Insight:**
-Customer satisfaction varies across vehicle categories.
+Customer ratings are consistently around 4.0 across all vehicle types, with:

-Business Recommendation:
-Focus on improving service quality in lower-rated vehicle segments.
+- Slightly higher ratings for Prime Plus (4.01)
+- Slightly lower ratings for eBike (3.98)

+**Business Impact:**
+Service quality is stable but not exceptional, indicating limited differentiation.

+**Recommendation:**

+- Improve service quality to push ratings above 4.2
+- Focus on underperforming segments like eBike

 ---

-## 9. Revenue from Successful Rides
+9. Revenue from Successful Rides

-Business Question:
+**Business Question:**
-What is the total booking value from successful rides?
+What is the total booking value from completed rides?

-Key Insight:
-Revenue is directly tied to successful ride completion.

-Business Recommendation:
+**Key Insight:**
+- Total revenue from successful rides is 24.22M, indicating strong revenue generation but only from completed bookings.

+**Business Impact:**
+- Revenue is constrained by ride failures rather than demand, highlighting inefficiency in conversion.

+**Recommendation:**
-Increase ride success rate to maximize revenue generation.
+- Improve ride success rate to unlock additional revenue without scaling demand.

 ---

-## 10. Incomplete Ride Analysis
+## 10. Incomplete Ride Failure Analysis

-Business Question:
+**Business Question:**
-What are the reasons for incomplete rides?
+What are the key reasons for incomplete rides?

-Key Insight:
-Incomplete rides indicate operational failures and service disruptions.

-Business Recommendation:
-Identify and fix recurring issues causing incomplete rides.
+**Key Insight:**

+Incomplete rides are primarily driven by three recurring factors:

+- Customer Demand (most frequent)
+- Vehicle Breakdown (significant share)
+- Other Issues (secondary contributor)

+The dominance of “Customer Demand” as a failure reason suggests a mismatch between demand and supply, where rides are not being fulfilled despite customer intent.

+Additionally, a notable number of failures due to vehicle breakdowns indicates reliability issues on the driver side, impacting ride completion.

+**Business Impact:**
+- Demand-supply mismatch leads to lost revenue despite active demand
+- Vehicle-related failures reduce platform reliability and customer trust
+- Repeated incomplete rides can increase customer churn and dissatisfaction

+**Recommendation:**
+1. Fix Demand-Supply Imbalance (HIGH PRIORITY)
+- Increase driver availability in high-demand areas
+- Improve real-time demand forecasting

+2. Improve Vehicle Reliability
+- Monitor drivers with frequent breakdown issues
+- Introduce vehicle quality checks and maintenance incentives

+3. Reduce Operational Uncertainty
+- Investigate “Other Issue” category for hidden patterns
+- Improve system-level reliability and ride execution

 ---